Mission & Vision

 Our History: From a hospital closet to a global non-profit

 What started as a humble, grassroots non-profit in a hospital closet in Indianapolis has matured into a nation-wide and global non-profit.
-Timmy now directly supports 7 projects in 5 countries (Ecuador, Guatemala, the Dominican Republic, Nigeria, and the United States), has college and high school chapters at more than 35 schools across the United States, and indirectly supports dozens of additional international and local healthcare non-profits through its Indianapolis-based medical supply warehouse.
+Timmy now directly supports 10 project sites in 5 developing countries (Ecuador, Guatemala, the Dominican Republic, Nigeria, and El Salvador), has university and high school chapters at more than 50 schools across the United States, and indirectly supports dozens of additional international and local healthcare non-profits through its Indianapolis-based medical supply warehouse.
 Yet despite its growth, Timmy remains true to its grassroots, humble foundations.
 We consistently dedicate more than 90% of our funds to programming, thrive because of the individual contributions of a hundreds of annual volunteers, and exist because of an incredible committed, national network of supporters.

 Our Goals and Objectives: Solidarity in service